-They may not be.
+If you have consulted a podiatrist who operates then they are not a medical practioner.
 Medical practitioners are registered by the Medical Board of Australia under AHPRA.
 Their qualifications can be checked here.
 All orthopaedic surgeons, including our members, are medical doctors.

 Are implants (screws, plates, joint replacements) required for my surgery covered by my private health insurer?

 Provided that your surgeon is a qualified medical practitioner (check here) most will be.
 In rare circumstances for unusual surgery they may not be but your surgeon should discuss this with you prior to the procedure.
 If you have consulted a podiatrist who operates it is unlikely that the cost of implants will be covered by your insurer.

 If you are an Australian citizen or permanent resident and your surgeon is a qualified medical practitioner (check here), you will be able to claim Medicare benefits for your treatment.
 If you have consulted a podiatrist who operates your surgery will not be covered by Medicare.

 What if I don't have private health insurance?